stacks-network/stacks-core/docs/signer-flows.md

    saved the tenure's burn block when it arrived (section 8), and `/v3/sortitions/burn/:hash` resolves it against the node's canonical fork.
 A 404 means a burnchain fork orphaned the tenure: everything it built is void, and the conflict is dead no matter what state its block is in.
+But a 404 alone is not proof — the same endpoint 404s a perfectly canonical burn block when the node is still catching up (and on internal data misses), so it is only trusted once the node's burnchain tip (`get_peer_info`) is at or past the stored burn block's height; below that, the conflict keeps blocking and the next evaluation retries.
 If the burn block was never saved (a restart, or the tenure predates us), the question is skipped rather than guessed.
 2. **Does the node's canonical Stacks chain still reach the block itself?**
    - **it does** — real chain state; keep blocking;
    - **it does not, and the block was globally accepted** — the node once _did_